 8. Giant's Causeway and Causeway Coast

-A spectacular area of great geological importance, Giant's Causeway and Causeway Coast is a site of naturally formed rocks and columns, creating a pavement in its precision.
+A spectacular area of great geological importance, the Giant's Causeway and Causeway Coast is a site of naturally formed rocks and columns, creating a pavement of remarkable precision.

-Another beautiful fact about this UNESCO World Heritage Site is that because of the particular shape of stones, locals have started a legend that these are the footprints of giants walking their way from Ireland to Scotland, hence the name.
+Another beautiful fact about this UNESCO World Heritage Site is that, due to the particular shape of the stones, locals have started a legend that these are the footprints of giants walking their way from Ireland to Scotland, hence the name.

 9. The Forth Bridge